KonduitAI/kompile/README.md

 --------------

 1. kompile-python: The python SDK for use with generated models.
 The main entry point is a PipelineRunner that allows the execution of konduit serving pipelines.
-2. kompile-c-library: The c library shim for use with a generated model.
+2. kompile-c-library: The c library shim for use with a generated model in combination with the kompile-python SDK.

 In order to build the CLI it is recommended to have 10g of RAM to build the whole CLI.